CDORJ/JSOC-PRACTICE-2.20.21/README_Template.md

 ### Reference Materials

-[include any links or descriptions nessissary for project development]
+[include any links or descriptions necessary for project development]

 #### [Reference type: API Documentation]